-Pigments are not implanted into the skin as deep as traditional tattoos, the area will naturally fade overtime.
-Skincare routine will also affect the lasting effect of the pigment: patients who tan, uses products with AHA or Glycolic Acid with fade faster as your skin will resurface faster.
+Pigments are not implanted into the skin as deep as traditional tattoos, the area will naturally fade over time.
+Skincare routine will also alter the lasting effect of the pigment: patients who tan, uses products with AHA or Glycolic Acid will fade faster as your skin will resurface faster.
 Each individual’s colour retention within the skin will vary.
 To maintain the brows looking fresh, a touch up is suggested every 12 months.

 Who is NOT suitable for the procedure?

 Please disclose any medically conditions when making a booking.
 We may require you to bring additional information from your GP to your consultation.
 Oily skin does not hold pigment as well as other skin types.
 Strokes may not heal as crisp and clients may experience less pigment retention.
 An additional session may also be required to perfect it.
 Ombré Brows & Powdered Brows may be a better option for you

 - Women who are pregnant or breast feeding

 - Have a heart condition or using heart medications